jchapin/capitaltechnologyservices.github.io/index.md

 organizations, local, state, and federal government agencies.
 The stakeholders we have worked with have unique requirements and concerns, but our process and philosophy remains the same no matter the project.
-We iteratively build, test, and improve our client's projects bringing data to bear whenever possible in making decisions.
+We iteratively build, test, and improve our client's projects using data and research to make decisions whenever possible.

 <h4>
   All of our clients benefit from our processes which are designed to lower risk